AB1010101-bit/localLMT/README.md

 ### Installation
 1. Download or clone this repository
-2. Open `index.html` in your web browser
+2. Open `login.html` in your web browser
+3. Enter the access password and you will be redirected to `index.html`
-3. Start managing your lab inventory!
+4. Start managing your lab inventory!

 ### Usage